crashka/EuchreBeta/README.md

 ### Teaching/Learning Tool

-Ray wanted to add a "tutorial" option which would intervene whenever a player would make a move different that that the algorithm would have played.
+Ray wanted to add a "tutorial" option which would intervene whenever a player made a move different from the one the algorithm would have played.
 As he described it:

 > I think this will provide an excellent basis for improving my algorithm, as users will
 > be able to take issue with my suggested play and we can discuss.
 Coupled with this will